APPLY NOW

 ABOUT THIS PRIVACY NOTICE

-This privacy notice applies if you have submitted your personal details to 10,000 Interns Foundation, or 10,000 Interns Foundation has received your personal details in relation to the 10,000 Interns Foundation programme and 10,000 Interns Foundation activities.
-The privacy notice sets out the basis on which any personal data about you that you provide to us, that we create, or that we obtain about you from other sources, will be processed by us.
+This privacy notice applies where you: use our website (www.10000internsfoundation.com), submit your personal details to The 10,000 Interns Foundation, or where we at The 10,000 Interns Foundation have received your personal details in relation to The 10,000 Interns Foundation programme and The 10,000 Interns Foundation activities.
+The privacy notice sets out the basis on which any personal data about you that you provide to us, that we create, or that we obtain about you from other sources, will be processed by us, as well as information about how we keep your personal data secure and how you can let us know if you would like us to change how we manage it.
 Please take the time to read and understand this privacy notice.

 PERSONAL DATA THAT WE COLLECT ABOUT YOU